martyzz1/github-to-assembla/README.md

 Now run the *print_users.py*
 Use it's output to build your usermap Dictionary in the *migrate_issues.py* script.

 Once you've set this up, you can run the *migrate_issues.py* and import all your issues, and tag them with the repo name they came from.
-USeful if migrating issues from multiple repos to one assembla space.
+Useful if migrating issues from multiple repos to one assembla space.